-- J. Target Population: Programs may admit and serve juveniles that are: - Between the ages of six (6) and seventeen (17), either a vulnerable juvenile or a youth in need of completing community service and/or earning restitution as part of a court order, teen court sanction, law enforcement diverted or mediation referral; or otherwise under jurisdiction of and referred by Juvenile Court Services as adjudicated delinquent or undisciplined or under diversion contracts or plans;

-- 2. Eighteen years of age or older, under the following conditions: - i.
-On probation or otherwise under supervision of Juvenile Court Services; OR - ii.
-Not under juvenile court supervision but referred by SRO/School as a diversion from Juvenile Court Services or District Court, or as part of a
+- J. Target Population: Programs may admit and serve juveniles that are: - Between the ages of six (6) and seventeen (17), either a vulnerable juvenile or a youth in need of completing community service and/or earning restitution as part of a court order, teen court sanction, law enforcement diverted or mediation referral; or otherwise under jurisdiction of and referred by Juvenile Court Services as adjudicated delinquent or undisciplined or under diversion contracts or plans; or - 2.
+Eighteen years of age or older, under the following conditions: - a.
+On probation or otherwise under supervision of Juvenile Court Services; or - b.
+Not under juvenile court supervision but referred by SRO/School as a diversion from Juvenile Court Services or District Court, or as part of a School Justice Partnership agreement, if still attending school and consents to participate. - K. Referral Source: Priority shall be given to referrals from juvenile court that are adjudicated delinquent, undisciplined or under diversion contracts or plans.
+Teen Court Programs may refer youth who are required to perform community service or pay restitution.
+Juveniles may also be referred by Mediation Programs and Law Enforcement (community service hours only).
+District Court referrals for juveniles who have not reached their eighteenth birthday can be considered based on program capacity.